HL7/fhir-for-fair/input/pagecontent/metadata.md

 “metadata”.

 As described above, at the subject level, the boundary between metadata and data is not always so sharp.
-In the example below derived form the [Ninfea](https://confluence.hl7.org/display/SOA/NInFEA) real world case is shown for example how the gestational week or the mother height and weight, might be considered metadata for the signals, but also patient
+In the example below derived from the [Ninfea](https://confluence.hl7.org/display/SOA/NInFEA) real world case is shown for example how the gestational week or the mother height and weight, might be considered metadata for the signals, but also patient